Frank Darabont: Other work

 Over the years Darabont has reunited with his old writing partner Chuck Russell.
 He did a rewrite for Russell's film Eraser, they attempted to adapt a film of the 1930s pulp character, Doc Savage, and the two wrote an early treatment and were executive producers on the film Collateral.

 He has also tried to produce film adaptations of the novels Mine by Robert R. McCammon and Fahrenheit 451 by Ray Bradbury.
-Darabont still hopes to make both films some day.
+Darabont still hopes to make both films someday.

 The same year Shawshank was released, Mary Shelley's Frankenstein, which Darabont wrote, was also released.
 The film was met with mixed reviews and Darabont called it the worst experience in his career as a writer as he had considered it the best script he had ever written, but that director Kenneth Branagh ruined it "every step of the way".
 He went on to say that "you can't really judge the script based on what you saw on the screen.
 It got rephrased and messed with every inch of the way."
 Guillermo del Toro has shown interest in adapting Darabont's draft of the Frankenstein script when he gets around to filming his own version of the story, calling the draft a "near perfect" adaptation of the original book.

 In 2004, he was hired by Tom Cruise to write Mission: Impossible III, but the script was later rewritten by J. J. Abrams, who directed the film.
 The same year, Darabont wrote the introduction for the Hellboy novel, Hellboy: Odder Jobs by Christopher Golden.

 In 2005, Cemetery Dance Publications published Darabont's novella Walpuski's Typewriter in a limited edition.
 The story, originally written in his early twenties, first appeared in Jessie Horsting's magazine Midnight Graffiti.

 In 2007, Darabont directed an episode of The Shield titled "Chasing Ghosts".
 He also directed and executive produced the pilot episode of Raines, starring Jeff Goldblum.

 Darabont appeared in "First Class Jerk", the October 26, 2008, episode of Entourage in which he propositions Vincent Chase to star in a TV show he is executive producing.
 He appeared in a September 12, 2009, episode where he is now the director of the film about Enzo Ferrari, who Vince is portraying.